Is Systems Thinking Good Family Advice?

 I like to give back so today I want to explain systems thinking in regards to my life and my children’s lives so that you may apply it to your own.

-The book The Fifth Discipline is not just about simple systems perspective, but that is what we will focus from here out.
+The book The Fifth Discipline is not just about a simple systems perspective, but that is what we will focus on from here out.

 The other night I was installing a new showerhead system in my shower.
 The boys and I are in the bathroom with all the parts.
 I admiringly appreciate my oldest son is keen to state we should be reading the directions to our youngest son.

 It may.
 That one son is dictating this information to another but it is part of systems thinking being instilled from one family member to another.

 Let’s back up.
 Since the time my eldest son received his first set of Lincoln Logs, I instilled in him that he should always use directions.
 To this day he always refers to directions when building or assembling things.
 Why mention this?
 Reading the directions in full and having them in advance of a project is, in fact, a form of systems thinking.
 You know the end before you begin.

 You see, when you step back and view things as a whole you are better prepared to work within that system even if you are only going to operate strictly within a small segment.
 Now I’ll return to my story of the plumbing.